vino-jasuba/XLII.github.io/_pages/about.md

     - name: "Vincent Omondi"
       position: "Backend Developer"
       image: "/assets/images/omondi.jpg"
       text: "Another one of those nutcases that love PHP 😎.
-A huge fan of Laravel and has used it for almost 7 years now."
+A huge fan of Laravel and has used it for nearly a decade now."

 # Latest Blog Post
 latest_blog_post: